 Data Use:

-Data Integrity: The EDC shall exercise reasonable care to ensure the accuracy of data collected from other participating EMSAS institution’s records and shall document the sources and quality of the data.
+Data Integrity: The EDC shall exercise reasonable care to ensure the accuracy of data collected from other participating EMSAS institutions’ records and shall document the sources and quality of the data.
 The requesting institution’s EDC also has an obligation to inform other EDCs from participating EMSAS institutions of any data errors in that institution’s student data records when and if they are discovered by the requesting institution’s EDC.

 EMSAS Database Improvement: The EDC has a professional responsibility to assist the CBHE in its efforts to improve and expand the EMSAS database.